xTool O1 Omni Printer test unit coming soon

 Is xTool O1 Omni the same machine as the xTool UV Printer?

-Based on the public wording and O1 Omni certification signals, it appears to refer to the same upcoming desktop UV printer project.
+Based on the public wording and O1 Omni certification signals, it appears to refer to the same upcoming desktop UV printer project now getting its official Omni identity.
 Final confirmation should come from xTool's retail product page, checkout listing, or final spec sheet.

 What does the Omni name likely mean?

-The likely meaning is ecosystem positioning: direct-to-object UV printing, UV DTF or roll workflows, rotary support, texture or varnish effects, and Print + Cut integration with xTool lasers through XCS.
-That is an inference from xTool's existing UV pages, not a final retail claim.
+The likely meaning is broader ecosystem positioning: direct-to-object UV printing, fabric printing, UV DTF or roll workflows, rotary support, texture or varnish effects, and Print + Cut integration with xTool lasers through XCS.
+That is a read from xTool's current campaign and UV pages, not a final hands-on verdict.

 Should I wait for xTool O1 Omni or buy eufyMake E1 now?